Matheuslm10/wongames-api/README.md

 ## :computer: How to run

+### Requirements

+This project uses [PostgreSQL](https://www.postgresql.org/), so, in order to make it working, install in your local machine or use Docker.

+The configuration to the Database can be found on [config/database.js](config/database.js)

+### Node.js Version

 The recommended Node.js version to use in this project is specified in the `.nvmrc` file, at the root directory.

 > [!NOTE]